 - I pulled the tile off of the netting and then used a sanding block to smooth the edges down a bit.
 You may need to trim off bits of glue if anything stuck on.

 - Paint the side edges of the magnets.
 I used a rose copper color.
 I let the paint dry for about an hour and then went back and painted a second coat.

 - Glue the magnets to the marble.
 It is important to find strong magnets to ensure the magnet can hold the weight of the marble.
-I went with a neodymium magnet.
-Because this is real Carraraara marble, each magnet will have a bit of weight to it, and you don’t want your beautiful magnets falling and crashing down to the floor.

 The end result- super chic and totally needed magnets!
 They were easy to make, and look better than anything else I’ve seen out there!

 Don’t like this style of marble for your magnets?
 I could see this DIY working with any type of tile that is about an inch or two inches!